tarwn/lessthandot-hugo/blogs/content/posts/2008-10-28-the-new-features-in-c-4.md

 **Variance**

-It used to be that an IEnumerable<string> wasn’t an IEnumerable<object>.
+It used to be that an IEnumerable<string> wasn't an IEnumerable<object>.
 Now it is – C# embraces type safe “co-and contravariance” and common BCL types are updated to take advantage of that.

 You can download a Word document written by Mads Torgersen with a little more info here: [C# 4.0][1]